smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 ## [The Challenge: Deploying Multiple Models to Multiple Cognitive Accounts](#the-challenge-deploying-multiple-models-to-multiple-cognitive-accounts)

+For a recent hackathon I had a requirement to deploy multiple Azure OpenAI cognitive accounts, with all of the available deployment models available.
+Due to demand current Microsoft restrictions restrict how many cognitive AI deployments can be made per tenant, as well as API rate limits per deployment.

-During our testing phase, I encountered the challenge of deploying multiple models to multiple Azure OpenAI cognitive accounts.
-Manually creating and configuring each cognitive account and deployment model individually through the Azure portal GUI was a tedious and error-prone process.
+We decided to deploy the maximum number of deployments possible (3 per region at time of writing) Manually creating and configuring each cognitive account and deployment model individually through the Azure portal GUI was a tedious and error-prone process.

+In addition there are different models available in different regions, GPT-4 is only available in the US region for example, so it couldn't be just a simple copy / paste or loop exercise.

 Similarly, defining multiple resource blocks in Terraform for each cognitive deployment account was not an ideal solution either.
 It would result in repetitive code and decreased maintainability.